 in 2012, we have seen many imitators emerge in the market.
 Too often, we hear of the challenges they present at specification, installation, and post hand-over.
 We chose to write this 5 part comprehensive guide to give specifiers the core requirements for longevity, whichever solid surface basin you choose to specify.

 We believe that the true sustainability is found in product longevity, complemented by a focus on materials.
 Apart from knowledge of the 10-year warranty that Corian provides, an educated specification requires a knowledge of the fabrication methods of solid surface trough basins to ensure that the wash trough will last for years after post completion, resulting in a satisfied client.

-Starting with an understanding of the core principles & properties of the material, followed by the manufacturing process for quality solid surface sinks.
-This guide also covers a definitive specifiers checklist, and ways to speed up your sink specification workflow in Revit, whether using standard size multi user sinks, or creating a custom solid surface wash trough.
+Starting with an understanding of the core principles & properties of the material, followed by the manufacturing process for quality solid surface basins.
+This guide also covers a definitive specifiers checklist, and ways to speed up your basin specification workflow in Revit, whether using standard size multi user basins, or creating a custom solid surface wash trough.